 The Biome is a tuition-free and public charter school engaging children in an individualized and challenging educational environment.
 We’ve designed the application process to help us begin to learn about your child’s learning style, expression style and interest as soon as possible.
 Completing the application is the first step in helping us build your child’s Learner Profile at The Biome.

 In the event that we receive more applications than available seats, a random lottery is held.
 Please note that priority is given to siblings of current learners.

-Accepted families will be required to attend an information session to receive important documents and complete enrollment paperwork.
+Accepted families will be required to attend a New Family Registration Appointment to receive important documents and complete enrollment paperwork.
 Enrollment is not considered complete until this requirement is met.
 More information on this exciting event will be sent out via mail at a later date.

 Any students not accepted through the lottery will be placed on our waiting list.

 Beyond April 21, 2018, students will be admitted on a rolling basis.
 In the event that we receive more applications than available seats, additional random lotteries will be held.

 Admission to The Biome does not guarantee placement in the selected grade.
 Once a student is officially enrolled, s/he will complete a brief kindergarten or first grade readiness assessment to help The Biome classroom leaders prepare to address individual needs of students and to ensure the proper grade placement.